 - If your child has an Education Health and Care Plan (EHCP), contact colleagues in SENDAR for further advice.

-- If you wish to consider a grammar school, visit the school’s website for information on the testing procedure prior to applying for a school place.
+- If you wish to apply to a grammar school, find out about their testing procedure prior to applying for a school place.

-- When considering changing your child’s school you also need to consider how your child will travel to school.
-Parents have a legal responsibility to get their child to school and should not assume that any transport assistance will be approved for the child.
+- Consider how your child will travel to school.
+Parents and carers have a legal responsibility to get their child to school and you should not assume that any transport assistance will be available for your child.

 Schools that don't accept applications through the regular admissions process